microsoft/fluentui/rfcs/convergence/deprecate-keyboard-key-package.md

-# RFC: Deprecate/Change keyboard-key in v9
+# RFC: Handle keyboard keys in more modern and tree shakeable way

 @ling1726